a179346/knex-tree/README.md

   </a>
 </p>

-> Search hierarchical data structures in sql with knex
+> Query hierarchical data structures in sql with knex

 ## 🔗 Link
 + [Github](https://github.com/a179346/knex-tree#readme)